mcbrwr/kirby-books/readme.md

-# Kirby Books
+# kirby-books
-A Kirby theme tailored for creating online readable books.
+A theme for Kirby CMS for creating webbooks